Exact separation phenomenon for the eigenvalues of large Information-Plus-Noise type matrices. Application to spiked models: Introduction

-\end{theoreme} \begin{remarque} Since $\mu_{\sigma,\mu _{A_N A_N^*},c_N}$ converges weakly towards $\mu_{\sigma,\nu,c}$ (this can be deduced from \cite{DozierSilver} and Theorem 1 in \cite{LV}), Assumption 7. (i) implies that $\forall 0< \tau< \delta$, $[a-\tau; b+\tau] \subset ^c \rm{supp}~ \mu_{\sigma,\nu,c}$. \end{remarque} Note that such a result was proved by a different approach in \cite{VLM} when the $X_{ij}$ are independent gaussian variables without assuming condition (ii) of 7. in Theorem \ref{pasde}.
-Note that when the $X_{ij}$ are independent gaussian variables, it can be assumed that $A_N$ is diagonal and, then, condition (ii) of 7. in Theorem \ref{pasde} is not needed.\\ In \cite{LV}, dealing with independent gaussian variables $X_{ij}$, P. Loubaton and P. Vallet established an exact separation phenomenon between the spectrum of $M_N$ and the spectrum of $A_NA_N^*$: to a gap in the spectrum of $M_N$, it corresponds a gap in the spectrum of $A_NA_N^*$ which splits the spectrum of $A_N$ exactly as that of $M_N$.
+\end{theoreme} \begin{remarque} Since $\mu_{\sigma,\mu _{A_N A_N^*},c_N}$ converges weakly towards $\mu_{\sigma,\nu,c}$ (this can be deduced from \cite{DozierSilver} and Theorem 1 in \cite{LV}), Assumption 7. (i) implies that $\forall 0< \tau< \delta$, $[a-\tau; b+\tau] \subset \mathbb{R} \setminus \rm{supp}~ \mu_{\sigma,\nu,c}$. \end{remarque} Note that such a result was proved by a different approach in \cite{VLM} when the $X_{ij}$ are independent gaussian variables without assuming condition (ii) of 7. in Theorem \ref{pasde}.
+Note that when the $X_{ij}$ are independent gaussian variables, it can be assumed that $A_N$ is such that and, then, condition (ii) of 7. in Theorem \ref{pasde} is not needed.\\

+In \cite{LV}, dealing with independent gaussian variables $X_{ij}$, P. Loubaton and P. Vallet established an exact separation phenomenon between the spectrum of $M_N$ and the spectrum of $A_NA_N^*$: to a gap in the spectrum of $M_N$, it corresponds a gap in the spectrum of $A_NA_N^*$ which splits the spectrum of $A_N$ exactly as that of $M_N$.
 In this paper, we extend their result to the framework of non gaussian Information-Plus-Noise type matrices investigated in \cite{BaiSilver} since we establish the following